kumbulanit/t-sql/tech company/untitled/Presentations/Module9_Enhanced_Theory_Presentation.md

 -- Window function approach (more efficient)
 SELECT
-    EmployeeID,
+    e.EmployeeID,
-    FirstName + ' ' + LastName AS EmployeeName,
+    e.FirstName + ' ' + e.LastName AS EmployeeName,
     d.DepartmentName,
-    BaseSalary,
+    e.BaseSalary,
-    RANK() OVER (PARTITION BY DepartmentID ORDER BY BaseSalary DESC) AS DepartmentRank FROM Employees
+    RANK() OVER (PARTITION BY DepartmentID ORDER BY e.BaseSalary DESC) AS DepartmentRank FROM Employees e
 WHERE IsActive = 1
 ORDER BY DepartmentID, DepartmentRank;
 ```